Other BU Summer Programs

 Classes are held at a variety of times on both weekdays and weekends.
 Summer classes are offered in two five-week sessions.
 Classes are available to the public as well as BU students, faculty, staff, alumni, and FitRec members.

-A complete list of FitRec Summer 2014 courses, as well as information about how to register, will be available at bu.edu/fitrec in March.
+A complete list of FitRec Summer 2014 courses, as well as information about how to register, is available at bu.edu/fitrec.

 Center for English Language Programs (CELOP)

 Established at Boston University in 1975, CELOP provides intensive English language instruction to international students and professionals.
 Our summer programs vary in length from 4-week, 6-week, and 12-week courses.
 In addition to these programs, CELOP offers Professional and Pre-Professional Programs in Legal and Business English.
 CELOP students are Boston University students and have access to all University resources, including on-campus housing.
 For more information, please contact us at 617-353-4870 or visit our website at bu.edu/celop.